Mystique-cmd/Mystique-cmd/README.md

 - 🌱 I’m currently learning about Malware Development
 - 💞️ I’m looking to collaborate on cybersecurity projects, sandbox simulations, and open-source tools for privacy and security
 - 📫 How to reach me: [mystiquesoul777@gmail.com]
-- - 😄 Pronouns: [He]
+- 😄 Tabs or Spaces?
+Tabs of course!
-- ⚡ Fun fact: I believe in precision—whether it’s in subnetting or time calculations, every detail matters!
+- ⚡ Assembly is my mother tongue :)

 <!--- Mystique-cmd/Mystique-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes. --->
 ## 🧰 Tech Stack